Chat with us

 Primary Languages Used JavaScript JavaScript + TypeScript Dart JavaScript JavaScript

-Scalability High due to modular components and rich ecosystem Medium to high (Best option for complex and large apps) Medium (Provides fast UI updates and a rendering engine) Moderate to high (Good for rapid MVPs) Moderate to high (Best for large apps)
+Scalability High due to modular components and a rich ecosystem Medium to high (Best option for complex and large apps) Medium (Provides fast UI updates and a rendering engine) Moderate to high (Good for rapid MVPs) Moderate to high (Best for large apps)

 Routing System React Router DOM library File-system Based Routing Navigator Widget and Route Class Client-side Router React Navigation and Routing